 FIRST CHANGE (new text)

-5.8.x Use case on Energy-aware Network API fulfilment considering UE involvement preference
+5.8.x Use case on Energy-aware Network exposure considering UE preference

 5.8.x.1 Description

-5G provides several network services to consumers, like location services, and one of means is through Network APIs.
-Several new services such as sensing, high precision positioning, and AI-based services are envisioned in 6G.
-These services may be energy intensive or require UE involvement.
+5G provides several network services to third parties, like location services, quality on demand, network analytics such as connectivity insights through network exposure.
+Several new 6G services such as sensing, high precision positioning, data and AI-based services are envisioned in 6G, which could be also exposed by the 6G network to authorized third parties.
+These services may be energy intensive or trigger some interaction with the UE, e.g. to collect assistance data.

-When Network APIs are invoked by service consumers (e.g. AF, applications residing in the UE or enterprises/industrial applications), data from UE and different network domains (RAN, Core, OAM) may be required in order to fulfil the request (e.g. Location API might be fulfilled by various methods such as DL-TDOA; which involves data from UE while UL-AoA might not involve data from UE).
-These have a direct impact on the energy consumption of the network and UE, especially over long periods of time for e.g. tracking services.
+When Network exposure APIs are invoked by service consumers (e.g. AF, applications residing in the UE or enterprises/industrial applications), data from the UE (such as network performance measurements, MDT, sensing data, data for AI, etc) and different network domains (RAN, Core, OAM) may be required in order to serve the request.
+For example, a Location API request might be served using one of various methods such as DL-TDOA, which requires data from UE, while UL-AoA might not require data from UE.
+These have a direct impact on the energy consumption of the network and the UE, especially for repeated requests over long periods of time for e.g. tracking of IoT devices.

-In addition, the network nowadays decides on its own whether to involve the UE or not based on the specific API (e.g. location API depending upon the positioning method used), on the consumer’s request parameters or on the producer’s internal logic.
-UE involvement may increase UE energy consumption which may not be the user preference when e.g. the UE battery is low, due to privacy concerns, roaming situation or other scenarios.
+In addition, the network nowadays decides on its own whether to interact with the UE or not when serving a request based on the specific API (e.g. location API depending upon the positioning method used), on the consumer’s request parameters or on the producer’s internal logic.
+Network-UE interaction (e.g. collecting data from the UE by the network) can increase UE energy consumption, which may not be the user preference when e.g. the UE battery is low, due to privacy concerns, roaming situation or other scenarios.

 5.8.x.2 Pre-conditions

+John is managing the subscriptions and services related to the fleet of his company assets, including vehicles, smartphones, and various devices equipped with trackers displaced at various company locations, or rent to customers.

+His operator provides him with a web portal to track the locations of the various assets and other information or statistics requiring some data collection at these UEs.
+The monthly fee he pays for this portal application service depends on the energy consumption induced in the network of the underlying network exposure services.
+In that sense, the portal provides him with some updated information about the energy consumption triggered by the monitoring of his assets, and various estimates so that John can decide on some configurations to optimize this energy consumption based on his own needs.

-John can set a preference to minimize the solicitation of its UE by network services e.g. based on its battery levelor roaming status.
+In that sense, John can set a preference to minimize the interaction with some of its UEs by network exposure services e.g. based on their battery level, battery saving mode, or roaming status.
+This preference has no impact on other services (e.g. communication service) provided by the network.

 5.8.x.3 Service Flows

-John, based on its UE energy level e.g. low battery, indicated to the network its UE involvement preference settings for network API services.
+John indicated to the network its UE preference settings for network exposure services.
+Such preference settings may be applicable for all or selected network exposure services.

-John’s UE requests the energy information (e.g. level of consumption, efficiency, CO2e etc) of the network API service that it requests
+John’s asset monitoring web portal monitors the energy information (e.g. level of consumption, efficiency, CO2e etc) of the network exposure services requested from the web portal